Radhi13/ClickChecker/README.md

 2. [Data](#Data)
 2. [Pipeline](#Pipeline)
 ## Motivation
-SEC has made public its [server log][log] files for its EDGAR system.
-The data describes how investors about how investors access corporate filings.
-Currently, it covers all the SEC EDGAR website traffic from 2003 to 2017.My bussiness use case is to understand the behaviors of users
+SEC has made its [Log Data](https://www.sec.gov/dera/data/edgar-log-file-data-set.html) public for its EDGAR system.
+The data describes how investors/users access corporate filings.
+Currently, it covers all the SEC EDGAR website traffic from 2003 to 2017.My bussiness use case is to understand the behaviors of users by analyzing log data.Millions of records are collected daily  which maintains a history of page requests.
-By analyzing log data, enterprises can more readily identify potential threats and other issues, find the root cause, and initiate a rapid response to mitigate risks.

 ## Data
 **SEC’s EDGAR Log dataset**